pingcap/docs-dm/en/tune-configuration.md

 # Optimize Configuration of DM

-The document describes how to optimize the configuration of replication tasks, to improve the data replication performance of DM.
+This document introduces how to optimize the configuration of the data replication task to improve the performance of data replication.

-## Full export
+## Full data export

-The configuration item related to full export is `mydumpers`.
-The following describes how to configure the parameters related to performance.
+`mydumpers` is a configuration item related to full data export.
+This section describes how to configure performance-related options.

 ### `rows`

-Setting the `rows` option enables single-table multi-thread concurrent export, the values is the maximum number of rows contained in each chunk exported.
-After opening, DM will first select a column as the split benchmark when the single table of MySQL is concurrently exported.
-The selected priortiy is primary key> unique index> normal index.
-Then selecting the target column, need to ensure that the column is an integer type (such as `INT`, `MEDIUMINT`, `BIGINT`, etc.).
+Setting the `rows` option enables concurrently exporting data from a single table using multi-thread.
+The value of `rows` is the maximum number of rows contained in each exported chunk.
+After this option is enabled, DM selects a column as the split benchmark when the data of a MySQL single table is concurrently exported.
+This column can be one of the following collumns: the primary key column, the unique index column, and the normal index column (ordered from highest priority to lowest).
+Make sure this column is of integer type (for example, `INT`, `MEDIUMINT`, `BIGINT`).

-The value of `rows` can be set to 10000, and the specific value of setting can be changed according to the total number of rows in the table and the performance of the database.
+The value of `rows` can be set to 10000.
+You can change this value according to the total number of rows in the table and the performance of the database.
 In addition , need to set `threads` to control the number of concurrent threads, the default value is 4, can be adjusted appropriately.

 ### `chunk-filesize`